AbhiBhattacharyya/busstop/Readme.md

 ## How to build and run the application
 #### build with  - mvn clean install
-#### run com.ab.assignment.sbab.busstop.BusstopApplication
+#### run below command from terminal after build from project root directory
+java -jar target/busstop-0.0.1-SNAPSHOT.jar

-#### open your Browser and run - http://localhost:8080/getBusTops
+#### open your Browser and run - http://localhost:8099/getBusTops
-OR curl -GET http://localhost:8080/get from terminal
+OR curl -GET http://localhost:8099/getBusTops from terminal

+### Troubleshoot

+This application runs on port 8099.
+If any of your local application running on the same port please modify the property server.port in application.properties.
+Set it to any available port and re-build the applicatuon.